ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Enterprise applications provide organisations and end users the functionality they require to perform day to day activities.

-Applications can be delivered to the user’s desktop by one of the following methods:
+Applications can be delivered to the user's desktop by one of the following methods:

 * Intune – Ideally suited for Windows 10 only deployments.
 The only option for delivering application to iOS clients.
 * SCCM – Ideally suited where an agency has a large existing investment of packaged applications.
 The only option for delivering application to servers.
 Only option for delivering virtual applications.

 Self-Service applications are requested by users directly.
 They can be delivered via Software Centre which is installed as part of the SCCM client or Company Portal which is available as part of Intune and the Microsoft 365 tenant.
-As of SCCM version 1802 “user-available” apps now appear in Software Centre under the applications tab where they were previously available in the Application Catalogue
+As of SCCM version 1802 "user-available" apps now appear in Software Centre under the applications tab where they were previously available in the Application Catalogue

 Packaging methodology should be inherited from existing Agency procedures as each application has unique requirements.
 It is possible to repacked existing applications into an msix format which is compatible with both Intune and SCCM delivery.